Readonly sizeReturns the size of this Collection.

 Converts this Collection to a SortedMap, with entries sorted according to comparator

-If comparator is undefined then defaultComparator
+If comparator is undefined then defaultComparator will be applied.

-Note: This is equivalent to SortedMap(this.toKeyedSeq())
+Note: This is equivalent to SortedMap(this.toKeyedSeq()), but

 provided for convenience and to allow for chained expressions.

-options: { Converts this Collection to a SortedSet, maintaining the order of iteration and discarding keys.
+Optional comparator: ((a, b) => number)Optional options: { Converts this Collection to a SortedSet, maintaining the order of iteration and discarding keys.

-Note: This is equivalent to SortedSet(this.valueSeq())
+Note: This is equivalent to SortedSet(this.valueSeq()), but provided

 for convenience and to allow for chained expressions.

-options: { This can be very useful as a way to "chain" a normal function into a sequence of methods.
+Optional comparator: ((a, b) => number)Optional options: { This can be very useful as a way to "chain" a normal function into a sequence of methods.
 RxJS calls this "let" and lodash calls it "thru".

 For example, to sum a Seq after mapping and filtering: